wjuncc/demo/_posts/2017-10-05-Markdown-Tool-Sets-Intro.markdown

 ![](https://i.imgur.com/WJSQxVc.png)
 ### Effect ###
 #### button2 - Create Markdown After Click Tags   ####
-Create Markdown After Click Tags in Chrome automatically, and open it in software `Markdown-Pad`
+Create Markdown After Click Tags in Chrome automatically, and open it in software `MarkdownPad`
 ![](https://i.imgur.com/3WIs0Kh.gif)

 #### button3 - Create Markdown After Copy Words ####
 Created a markdown file titled the words from the system clipboard you has just copied.
-And open it in software `Markdown-Pad` also.
+And open it in software `MarkdownPad` also.
 ![](https://i.imgur.com/hDhc8pm.gif)